 You will need a meat thermometer to keep track of the tenderloin's internal temperature, as well as some kitchen string to tie the beef, keeping it all the same thickness so it cooks evenly.
 While the meat is succulent and tender all by itself, you can serve a bit of horseradish or horseradish cream on the side.

-Potatoes naturally go with beef.
+Meat and potatoes are a common combination and with good reason.
+The usually bland starchiness of potatoes is like a wonderful blank palette for the flavorful juices and seasoning that come from the steak.
 These creamy, flavorful potatoes are incredibly delicious and the perfect complement to the meat.
 Plus they finish in your crock pot.

-You can use all green or all yellow wax beans if you like, but the color combination of green and yellow wax beans is beautiful.
+You can use green or yellow wax beans if you like or consider a color combination of green and yellow wax beans for a beautiful presentation.
 The beans are cooked on the stove, as is the warm buttery almond-garlic topping, making for an easy but impressive side dish.

+The key to making the best pecan pie is to make sure the consistency of the ingredients is just right.
 Ever have a pecan pie where the filling was just too liquidy?
-There is actually a solution for that—partially cooking the filling before it goes into the pie crust.
+The solution for that is partially cooking the filling before it goes into the pie crust.

-This version is generous with the brown sugar, making the pecan pie utterly delicious.
-Keep in mind that it is best eaten within 12 hours, so make it the morning of your dinner party.
-Carefully follow the instructions—baking at a low temp and heating both the crust and filling—and you too will serve the best pecan pie ever.
+This recipe is generous with the brown sugar, which is perhaps what makes this pecan pie utterly delicious.
+Pecan pie is best eaten within 12 hours, so make it the morning of your dinner party.
+For the best results follow the instructions exactly, and that means baking it at a low temp for heating both the crust and filling.